paramireze/paramireze.github.io/_posts/2018-08-01-food-chain-magnete.markdown

 ---

 I spent the last weekend visiting door county.
-I grew there and find that visiting as an adult is much more awesome than growing up there as a kid.
+I grew up there and find that visiting as an adult is much more awesome :)

-Over the weekend, I was able to explore the area on bike and running.
-I also got to cook some good foods and hang out with family.
+Over the weekend, I got to cook some good foods and hang out with family.

 ## Saturday